 - 6. List of Project Personnel and Partner Institutions.
 Provide current, accurate information for all personnel and institutions involved in the project (note: for collaborative proposals, the lead institution should provide this information for all participants).
-NSF staff will use this information in the merit review process to find reviewers who are not conflicted with proposals.
-The list should include all PIs, Co-PIs, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
+NSF staff will use this information in the merit review process to manage conflicts of interest.
+The list should include all PIs, Co-Pls, Senior Personnel, paid/unpaid Consultants or Collaborators, Subawardees, Postdocs, and project-level advisory committee members.
 This list should be numbered and include (in this order) Full name, Organization(s), and Role in the project, with each item separated by a semi-colon.
 Each person listed should start a new numbered line.
+For example:

-For example: - 1.
-Mary Smith; XYZ University; PI - 2.
-John Jones; University of PQR; Senior Personnel - 3.
-Jane Brown; XYZ University; Postdoc - 4.
-ABC Community College; Paid Consultant - 5.
-Susan White; DEF Corporation; Unpaid Collaborator - 6.
-Tim Green; ZZZ University; Subawardee - 7.
+- Mary Smith; XYZ University; PI

+John Jones; University of PQR; Senior Personnel

+- 3. Jane Brown; XYZ University; Postdoc

+- 4. ABC Community College; Paid Consultant

+- 5. Susan White; DEF Corporation; Unpaid Collaborator

+- 6. Tim Green; ZZZ University; Subawardee - 7.
 Postdoctoral Researcher Mentoring Plan (if applicable).
-See Chapter II.C.2.j of the PAPPG for further information about the implementation of this requirement.
+See PAPPG Chapter II.C.2.j for further information about the implementation of this requirement.
+Proposals that require a Postdoctoral Researcher Mentoring Plan, but do not submit one, will be returned without review.